Skip to Content

 1. Trees & Flowers Purple Background

-This vintage Japanese print is from page 10 of Shin-Bijutsukai.
+This vintage Japanese print from the Shin-Bijutsukai.
 Blossom flowers with a purple sky background.

 Japanese Art Prints